The Tasmanian Wilderness World Heritage Area (TWWHA) plays a central

-largely pristine wilderness, the WHA provides a large and contiguous area for
+largely pristine wilderness providing a large area for

 its age-old Gondwanan trees and ferns, mossy vaults and secret animal life